 Note: Serena shades aren’t compatible with RA2 Select, even though RA2 is an upgrade from Caseta.
 However, RA2 does incorporate RF Maestro to give you more options and controls over home lighting.

 Lutron Caseta Repeater

 Strangely, the Lutron Caseta Repeater is not often associated with Caseta in reviews or spec information.
-However, Caseta can add a single repeater, although it only works in conjunction with the Lutron Caseta Smart Home Plug-in Lamp Dimmer Switch.
+However, Caseta can add a single repeater, although it only works with the Lutron Caseta Smart Home Plug-in Lamp Dimmer Switch.

 That’s a lot of words for a single device that complicates the extension of Lutron Caseta’s range.
 If you think you can purchase an additional smart bridge to add devices and range, know that neither the Caseta nor the RA2 setup is compatible with additional hubs/bridges.

 The Lutron RA2, however, is compatible with up to four extenders/repeaters.
-While an additional 2,500 square feet of a signal range is worthy of a little excitement, you’ll pay for it.
+While an additional 2,500 square feet of a signal range is worth a little excitement, you’ll pay for it.
 An RA2 Select or RadioRA2 Repeater is priced at $229.99.
 But, RA2’s ability to extend well beyond Caseta’s range is excellent if the price isn’t an overall concern.